ribeaud/WebEngineering/docs/lectures/11/readme.md

    #title { width: 100%; }
 }
 ```
+For browser window width between **361px** and **400px**:
 ```html
 <link rel="stylesheet" type="text/css" media="screen and
 (min-width: 361px) and (max-width: 480px)"
 href="landscape.css">
 ```
+If you apply two rules that collide to the same elements, it will choose the last one that was declared, unless the first one has the `!important` marker or is more specific.

 #### Media query attributes

 max-width, max-device-width, min-width, min-device-width, (height) orientation (portrait, landscape), [min-,max-,device-]aspect-ratio, ...
 ]
 ???